Members of the San Francisco Board of Supervisors: Board members and transitions since 1980

 Current members shaded in yellow.
 Members who served as president of the Board of Supervisors during part of their tenure on the board are denoted with an asterisk (*).

 Nonpartisanship

-Supervisors are elected on non-partisan ballots, but all current members of the Board of Supervisors are registered Democrats.
+Supervisors are elected on non-partisan ballots, but in 2010, all current members of the Board of Supervisors were registered Democrats.
 Supervisor Jane Kim was previously a member of the Green Party, but switched her registration to Democratic before running for supervisor.